VA Mental Health – Health Care Providers Treating MST

 In Veterans' Own Words

-Clinicians can use Make the Connection as a tool to engage with Veterans or their family members who may be reluctant to seek support.
+Clinicians can use Make the Connection as a tool to learn more and facilitate discussions with individuals who experienced MST or their family members who want to learn more about MST and VA services.